Internal · Instructor Reference

 B.Ridge and Slope Soaring

-Obj: orographic-lift terrain + wind; height estimation; safe terrain distance; entry into lift; ridge approach + crossing; gliding distance to landable area; weather changes.
+Obj: orographic-lift terrain + wind; height estimation; safe terrain distance; entry into lift; ridge approach + crossing; remains within glide of a landable area (GFH practice); weather changes.

 C.Wave Soaring